Department of Religion

 Office Location: 107A Anderson Hall

-Areas of Specialization: Islamic Studies, Women & Religion, African-American Religious Traditions
+Areas of Specialization: Islamic Studies, Women and Religion, African-American Religious Traditions

 In addition to her academic studies in Islam, Simmons was a disciple in Sufism (the mystical stream in Islam) for seventeen years (1971-1986) under the guidance of Sheikh Muhammad Raheem Bawa Muhaiyadeen, a Sufi Mystic from Sri Lanka, until his passing.
 She remains an active member of the Bawa Muhaiyadeen Fellowship and Mosque and student of this great Saint’s teachings.